-Dr. Gleeson received his bachelor’s degree in chemistry from the University of California, San Diego in 1986, and earned his medical degree in 1991 from the University of Chicago’s Pritzker School of Medicine with honors.
-He completed a residency in pediatric neurology at Children’s Hospital in Boston then postdoctoral work at Harvard Medical School.
-In 1999, he joined the neuroscience faculty at the University of California, San Diego and established the Center for Brain Development.
+Dr. Gleeson received his bachelor’s degree in chemistry from the University of California, San Diego, in 1986 and earned his medical degree in 1991 from the University of Chicago’s Pritzker School of Medicine with honors.
+He completed a residency in pediatric neurology at Children’s Hospital in Boston and then did postdoctoral work at Harvard Medical School.
+In 1999, he joined the neuroscience faculty at the University of California, San Diego, and established the Center for Brain Development.
 He moved to Rockefeller in 2014.
 Dr. Gleeson has been a Howard Hughes Medical Institute investigator since 2008.

 Schaffer, A.E. et al. CLP1 founder mutation links tRNA splicing and maturation to cerebellar development and neurodegeneration.
 Cell 157, 651–63 (2014).

 Novarino, G. et al. Exome sequencing links corticospinal motor neuron disease to common neurodegenerative disorders.
 Science 343, 506–11 (2014).

 Akizu, N. et al. AMPD2 regulates GTP synthesis and is mutated in a potentially treatable neurodegenerative brainstem disorder.
 Cell 154, 505–17 (2013).

 Novarino, G. et al. Mutations in BCKD-kinase lead to a potentially treatable form of autism with epilepsy.

 Science 338, 394–7 (2012).